Woman checking phone wearing active wear

 Outside of stress, other factors can also impact magnesium levels, including drinking lots of coffee or letting off steam with a few wines on a weeknight.¹

-This is why you need a boost of magnesium during times of stress, because:
+All of that considered, here are the 3 reasons why you need a boost of magnesium during times of stress:

 High-Dose Nutrients for a Healthier Stress Response

-Nutrients like magnesium, vitamin B6, and vitamin C found in formulations like FemmeX and MetaRelax are crucial for a healthy stress response.
+Nutrients like magnesium, vitamin B6, and vitamin C found in formulations like FemmeX designed for women, MetaRelax designed for mood support, and MagActive Muscle for muscle health are crucial for a healthy stress response.
 Let me explain why these nutrients matter.

 These nutrients help control the release of stress hormones.
 Magnesium also enhances sleep to help you cope with stress.
-Magnesium also prevents damage to your nervous system in response to stress linked with low moods.¹⸴²
+Magnesium also prevents damage to your nervous system in response to stress linked with low moods.¹⸴³ In action, a high-dose combination of magnesium and vitamin B6 has been shown to reduce stress and overwhelm scores by 24% after eight weeks (p<0.02).⁴

 To explore our magnesium range and how it can help you, click here.